Calif. Families McBride, McCormack & McKenzie

 While in Arran they were crofters (i.e. they lived on plots land called crofts.)
 It is unclear whether the McBrides ended up in Arran as a result the 1745 Jacobite Rebellion, or actually came to Arran earlier.

-The McBrides are part of the MacDonald Clan Ranald,who helped Charles Edward Stuart (Bonnie Prince Charlie), who was defeated at the battle of Culloden in 1746 which ended the 1745 Jacobite Rebellion.
+The McBrides were thought to be of the MacDonald Clan Ranald,who helped Charles Edward Stuart (Bonnie Prince Charlie), who was defeated at the battle of Culloden in 1746 which ended the 1745 Jacobite Rebellion.

 The Highland Clearances in 1785, affected mainly the northern part of Arran, however the old croft, about 1 mi. north of Shannochie (1.3 mi. on the dirt road.), may have been abandoned as a consequence.
 The McBrides moved several times to farms within a 1 mi. radius Sheanochie after that.